 The summer months are the perfect time for a vacation getaway.
 Unfortunately, they are also the perfect time for a home robbery.
 According to the FBI, the summer months of July and August have the highest rates of burglaries.
-Better Business Bureau is advising homeowners, who are looking to secure their property this summer, to do their research when picking a home security system.
+Better Business Bureau is recommending that homeowners create an illusion of being home while away which can possibly discourage a potential burglar and keep belongings safe.

 “One way to do this, is to leave a car parked in the driveway or ask a neighbor to park their car in your driveway to create the appearance of activity” said Christy Page, CEO of Better Business Bureau serving Ashland, Medina, Portage, Richland, Summit & Wayne Counties.
 “We suggest having your mail and newspaper delivery suspended while you are away, or you can also ask your neighbors or friends to stop at your home to pick up your newspaper, mail and any other deliveries,” Page added.

 BBB and the National Association of Mutual Insurance Companies offer the following 10 tips to secure your home and belongings when you are away on vacation: